mirraelly/hackathon-nasa/README.md

 * Space Agency Data
 * References

 ## The Draco Team

-The Draco Team is a tenacious and courageous team, ready to face challenges with determination.
+The **Draco Team** is a tenacious and courageous team, ready to face challenges with determination.
 Just as the Draco constellation represents a dragon in mythology, this team symbolizes the will to conquer obstacles and achieve goals, even in the face of difficulties.
 A united and resilient team, ready to overcome any adversity it encounters on its missions.

 ### Team Membres

 * @luanarosa
 * @martamelo
-* @mirraely
+* @mirraelly
 * @nathalydelai
 * @oceanmoon9827
 * @thay_ju